 The idea that someone is feeling suicidal and want to end their life can be a very confronting and difficult concept for many people.
 It can be very hard to understand why someone has reached the point where they are considering ending their life.

-Some examples of negative life events that may be linked to suicidal thoughts include:
+Examples of negative life events that may be linked to suicidal thoughts

 - Any form of abuse (emotional, physical or sexual; past or present)